anzarlv/QCseq/README.md

-The author wrote the *QCsummary* function, which returns a clear summary report for the gene expression data using the key quality control metrics (nGenes, nTranscripts, percent\_mit, and percent\_ribo) and the signature QC score that combines the metrics.
+The author wrote the *QCsummary* function, which returns a clear summary report for the gene expression data using the key quality control metrics (n\_genes, n\_transcripts, percent\_mit, and percent\_ribo) and the signature QC score that combines the metrics.
 The *QCsummary* function makes use of the `stats` (R Core Team, 2025) package to derive insights (such as sd) from the metrics.
 No artificial intelligence tools were used for the development of this function.

 The *QChistogram* function returns a publication-level histogram of QC signature scores for all inputted samples in the assay matrix.
 The